-Godfrey and his wife Beccy have two boys – Henry, seven, and Thomas, four.
+Godfrey and his wife Beccy have two boys – Henry, nine, and Thomas, four.
 Henry, was born with a rare condition called Posterior Urethral Valves which has left him with severe kidney and bladder damage and he is fed through a tube in his stomach.
 He has had his bladder reconstructed using a part of his bowel and has to be catheterised several times a day.
 In the future he will need a kidney transplant but for now, he is very happy child.

 Meeting Nicki, their Family Support Worker